castacks/castacks.github.io/_posts/2021-08-31-xplane-ros.md

 menubar_toc: true
 ---

-Research in Autonomous Vehicles has boomed a lot, with a huge push towards self-driving cars and autonomous robots.
-Another interesting use case is life-size Autonomous Fixed Wing aircraft which could be used in a number of places.
-Here we try to take a step in that direction by getting some architecture in place.
+Today, manned and unmanned vehicles are separated, limiting the utility and flexibility of operations and reducing efficiency.
+One area that is particularly challenging for autonomous aircraft are airport/heliport operations where conflicts between aircraft are common and need to be resolved.
+Mastering visual flight rules (VFR) operations for autonomous aircraft has significant operational advantages at unimproved sites, as well as in achievable traffic density compared to instrument flight rules (IFR) or completely separated operations between manned and unmanned systems.

-As is the case with such systems, we need to be sure about the safety of models and algorithms before deploying them in the real world.
-There exist realistic simulators for testing driving cars (CARLA) and autonomous drones (AirSim) which make the whole process much more efficient and safe.
-However, for fixed-wing aircraft, the testbeds haven't quite caught on.
+As is the case with such systems, we need the ability to verify the safety of the algorithms before deploying them in the real world.
+There exist realistic simulators for testing driving cars (CARLA) and autonomous drones (AirSim) which makes testing and deployment more efficient and safe.
+A number of high-fidelity flight simulators exist, such as Microsoft Flight Simulator and X-Plane, but natively do not integrate with traditional deep learning and robotics pipelines.

-Recent research work in the lab related to Imitation Learning and Social Navigation for aircraft necessitated a proper way to test these algorithms in realistic conditions.
-A number of realistic flight simulators exist in the market like Microsoft Flight Simulator and X-Plane but without much proper ROS integrations.
-We developed these tools for this very purpose.

-We chose **X-Plane 11** as our simulator since it is compatible on multiple Operating Systems and provides many realistic options for aircraft and visuals.
-Along with XPlaneROS we have also integrated **ROSplane** as the controller and the autopilot.
-[ROSplane](https://github.com/byu-magicc/rosplane) is a famous autopilot for fixed-wing aircraft developed by the BYU MAGICC Lab.
+In this work we present **XPlaneROS** that integrate a high-fidelity simulator with a state-of-the-art autopilot.
+The complete system enables the use of high-level or lower-level commands to control a general aviation aircraft in realistic world scenarios anywhere in the world.
+We chose **X-Plane 11** as our simulator because of its open API and realistic aircraft models and visuals.
+For the lower-level control, we've integrated **ROSplane** as the autopilot.
+[ROSplane](https://github.com/byu-magicc/rosplane) is control stack for fixed-wing aircraft developed by the [BYU MAGICC Lab](https://magicc.byu.edu/).

 <figure>
  <img src="/img/posts/2021-08-31-xplane-ros/front_view.png" style="width:49%" />
   <img src="/img/posts/2021-08-31-xplane-ros/side_view.png" style="width:49%" />
  <figcaption>
-XPlaneROS is a ROS wrapper over XPlane which can make tasks like Learning easier for Autonomous Fixed wing aircraft.
+XPlaneROS integrates XPlane 11 with ROSplane to enable higher-level autonomy in general aviation.
  </figcaption>
 </figure>